-- x No fee required. - " Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which the transaction applies:

-(2) Aggregate number of securities to which the transaction applies:

-(3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of the transaction:

-Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+- x No fee required. - " Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1.
+Title of each class of securities to which transaction applies: - 2.
+Aggregate number of securities to which transaction applies: - 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
+Proposed maximum aggregate value of transaction: - 5.
+Total fee paid: - " Fee paid previously with preliminary materials: - " Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - 1.
+Amount previously paid: - 2.
+Form, Schedule or Registration Statement No.: - 3.
+Filing Party: - 4.
+Date Filed:

-(1) Amount Previously Paid:

-٨

-(2) Form, Schedule or Registration Statement No .:

-٨

-(3) Filing Party:

-۸

-(4) Date Filed:

-۸
+Dynex Capital, Inc.